spotter-puppet/puppetlabs-docker/REFERENCE.md

 Data type: `Optional[String]`

-Will set the no_proxy variable in /etc/sysconfig/docker (redhat/centos) or /etc/default/docker (debian)
+Will set the no_proxy variable in /etc/sysconfig/docker (el-derived) or /etc/default/docker (debian)

 Default value: `$docker::params::no_proxy`